system-zero/system-zero/README.md

     an abnormal huge amount of iterations.
 And its not _that_ bad.
 Okey.
 It's bad.
 But `double` support it is a prerequisitie, so we had to deal with this at some point.
     Now we have two types of Numbers.
-An Integer Type, that is as big as to fit the 92th calculation of the fibonacci sequences, and one that should be the largest quantity of one can gets, and can be used as argument to functions, that operate on floating point numbers.
+An Integer Type, and one that should be the largest quantity of one can gets, and can be used as argument to functions, that operate on floating point numbers.
 These are typedef'ed as: